 Sunshine flavours from the Med will get you into the summer holiday mindset thanks to this delicious tray-bake of balsamic chicken with Mediterranean veg.
 Stuffed with sun-dried tomatoes and drizzled with a honey and thyme dressing, these tasty chicken breasts makes a delicious dinner which tastes just as good in lunch boxes the next day.
 And for 266 calories a pop, who could say no?

 Labneh and figs on toast (149 calories)

 Just because something’s low in calories doesn’t mean you have to sacrifice the things you love – and who doesn't love toast?

 This delicious recipe involves some prep, but trust us, it's worth the wait.
 Labneh is strained yogurt – straightforward to make, you just need to make sure you give it enough time to thicken.
 Make over 48 hours during the weekend and you'll have enough to last you through your midweek lunchtimes – perfect for when you have to have a speedy break!

-Feeling inspired to make some small switches to lower your calorie count this summer?
+Feeling inspired to make some small switches to lower your calorie count?
 Check out more low-calorie recipes here.